phduonq/my-amplify-demo/README.md

 # Notes App

-A simple note-taking application built with Next.js, AWS Amplify, and DynamoDB.
+A simple note-taking application built with Next.js and AWS Amplify Gen 2.

 ## Features